 It may seem obvious, but the best way to make a successful claim of any kind is to make sure there is comprehensive cover.
 But not everyone has or even thinks to purchase the top-of-the-range insurance policy when buying a new phone.
 This is a natural thought as many of us believe that we will not need that extra cover whilst abroad, or that we will not be that person who drops their phone down the toilet.

-Here are a few key points to know and follow when making a claim that we have fact-checked with an insurance claim handler:
+Here are the steps to make a successful mobile phone insurance claim that we have fact-checked with an insurance claim handler:

 - Check if and how your mobile is insured